-- Possess one or more qualifying/disbursed Title IV Federal loans (not currently in default). - PLUS loans are eligible for repayment if the Soldier is the borrower and the loans(s) are in the Soldier's name; State and private loans are not eligible. - Soldiers may sign for a SLRP incentive without current Title IV qualifying student loans, which may be added later.
-However all loans must be one year old on the anniversary date qualifying for payment. - Must enlist for a minimum period of 6-years in an active drilling status. - Loan(s) that are in default on the SLRP 09S contract signature date are never eligible for repayment, regardless if default status is removed afterwards. - Must enlist into a created 09S vacancy processed through AUVS, RPM and REQUEST in order to receive SLRP.
+- Possess one or more qualifying/disbursed Title IV Federal loans (not currently in default). - PLUS loans are eligible for repayment if the Soldier is the borrower and the loans(s) are in the Soldier's name; State and private loans are not eligible. - Must enlist for a minimum period of 6-years in an active drilling status. - Loan(s) that are in default on the SLRP 09S contract signature date are never eligible for repayment, regardless if default status is removed afterwards. - Must enlist into a created 09S vacancy processed through AUVS, RPM and REQUEST in order to receive SLRP.
 It will display a vacancy management score of 8.
 An override will be required.
-Only available to NPS & PS applicants who enlist at MEPS. - Must enlist as 09S OCS Candidate. - Both NPS and PS 09S Applicant's must have an AFQT score of 50 or higher. - Must have 90 semester hours or more or a bachelor's degree or higher. - Must not be enlisting into the RFP, ROTC or have or will receive a GRFD scholarship. - Must not have previously received SLRP. - Must have a GIMS SLRP Pre-Approval application approved by the State Incentive Mgr. - The max annual payment is 15% of the eligible principle(s) or \$1000, whichever is greater, plus accrued interest. - Payments are capped at \$8,333 annually. - The current year's annual payment shall include interest if the combined principal and interest payment does not exceed the maximum amount authorized by law. - Must complete BOLC within 2-years from date of graduation from OCS. - Must be commissioned with 3-years from date of enlistment. - Is eligible to retain 09S SLRP upon being commissioned. - Is not eligible to contract for the OAB incentive. - Not eligible to extend SLRP beyond the initial contract obligation period.
+Only available to NPS & PS applicants who enlist at MEPS. - Must enlist as 09S OCS Candidate. - Both NPS and PS 09S Applicant's must have an AFQT score of 50 or higher. - Must have 90 semester hours or more or a bachelor's degree or higher. - Must not be enlisting into the RFP, ROTC or have or will receive a GRFD scholarship. - Must not have previously received SLRP. - Must be approved by the State Incentive Mgr. - The max annual payment is 15% of the eligible principle(s) or \$1000, whichever is greater, plus accrued interest. - Payments are capped at \$8,333 annually. - The current year's annual payment shall include interest if the combined principal and interest payment does not exceed the maximum amount authorized by law. - Must complete BOLC within 2-years from date of graduation from OCS. - Must be commissioned with 3-years from date of enlistment. - Is eligible to retain 09S SLRP upon being commissioned. - Is not eligible to contract for the OAB incentive. - Not eligible to extend SLRP beyond the initial contract obligation period.